Firdaous02/CSR-Dashboard/README.md

 **CSR-Dashboard: Customer Service Web Application**

-This project is a web application developed during my internship at TE Connectivity.
+This project is a web application developed during my internship.

 To Configure the Database Connection:
 1. Go to the db.py file in the project directory.